 We have relied and expect to continue to rely on contractual arrangements with our PRC consolidated affiliated entities, Meidiya Investment and Yihe Investment, and their subsidiaries and shareholders to operate our business in China.
+For a description of these contractual arrangements, see "Item 4.C.
+Information on the Company-Organizational Structure-Our Corporate Structure and Contractual Arrangements" and "Item 7.B.
+Major Shareholders and Related Party Transactions-Related Party Transactions-Contractual Arrangements with Meidiya Investment, Yihe Investment, Their Shareholders and Their Subsidiaries."
 These contractual arrangements may not be as effective in providing us with control over Meidiya Investment, Yihe Investment and their subsidiaries as direct ownership.
 We have no direct or indirect equity interests in Meidiya Investment, Yihe Investment or any of their subsidiaries.